 > A UNIQUE RANKING IN THE WORLD: renewed every ten years

 As early as 1884, winegrowers got together to create the first winegrowers' union in France.
 The evolution of the wine world was then underway and a whole series of actions were to be undertaken over the following years, such as the birth of two Appellations d'Origine Contrôlée: Saint-Émilion and Saint-Émilion Grand Cru.

 In 1955, a classification of the wines belonging to the AOC Saint-Émilion Grand Cru was instituted by the Saint-Émilion Wine Council.
 This is revised every 10 years and encourages winegrowers to move ever closer to excellence.
 Its main objective is to guarantee the origin, quality and authenticity of Saint-Emilion wines.

-The latest classification drawn up by the INAO (Institut National de l'Origine et de la Qualité) and the Ministry of Agriculture has distinguished the following 3 levels of quality :
+The latest classification drawn up by the INAO (Institut National de l'Origine et de la Qualité) and the Ministry of Agriculture dates back to 2022 and consecrated 85 properties :

 > THE JURADE: an ancestral tradition during modern times

 While Aquitaine has been under English rule since 1152, the charter signed by John Lanckland - King of England - in 1199 gave administrative, judicial and financial autonomy to Saint-Emilion, and then to his Jurisdiction with the creation of the Jurade - made up of notables and magistrates.
 In exchange for its new rights, England was able to enjoy the "privilege of the Saint-Emilion Wines".